ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * Transport profile, to indicate a profile of ACE as per Section 5.6.4.3 of {{I-D.ietf-ace-oauth-authz}}.
 A transport profile specifies the communication protocol and communication security protocol between an ACE Client and Resource Server, as well as proof-of-possession methods, if it supports proof-of-possession access tokens, etc. Tranport profiles of ACE include, for instance, {{I-D.ietf-ace-oscore-profile}}, {{I-D.ietf-ace-dtls-authorize}} and {{I-D.ietf-ace-mqtt-tls-profile}}.

 * Application profile, that defines how applications enforce and use supporting security services they require.
-These services may include, for instance, provisioning, revocation and (re-)distribution of keying material.
+These services may include, for instance, provisioning, revocation and distribution of keying material.
 An application profile may define specific procedures and message formats.

 # Overview